Aveek-Saha/blog/content/post/getting-started-with-vuejs-and-the-github-api.md

 - **Event Handling-**
-Here we use `v-on:click="sendReq"` which means that when we click on this button it will call `sendReq` which is a method we will be implimenting now.
+Here we use `v-on:click="sendReq"` which means that when we click on this button it will call `sendReq` which is a method we will be implementing now.
 {{< highlight html >}}

 <button class="btn btn-outline-dark" v-on:click="sendReq">Submit</button>